Thulium-Drake/ansible-role-podman/README.md

 # Podman, powered by Ansible
 This role provides you with a minimal installation of Podman, ready for use:

+* If enabled, configures a useraccount to host your containers
 * Configure storage
 * Configure custom registires